pnpm/rfcs/text/0003-templates.md

 ### Fetching

-Templates are not installed as standard dependencies and linked into `node_modules`.
+Most templates are not installed as standard dependencies and linked into `node_modules`.
 If a package refers to an external template on an NPM registry, only the metadata will be fetched.
 The fetch will be performed [without the abbreviated header](https://github.com/npm/registry/blob/master/docs/responses/package-metadata.md#abbreviated-metadata-format), so the full document is retrieved.

-If only a subset of the version catalog is used, the full catalog of dependencies does not need to be installed.
+For the `catalog` template, not installing the template into `node_modules` provides a performance optimization.
+Only the subset of the version catalog that's used will be fetched and installed.

+The exception is the `patches` template flavor since it may refer to local patch files.
+The full NPM package producing the `patches` template will be fetched, added to the pnpm store, and linked into `node_modules/.pnpm`.

 ### Lockfile